microsoft/ProgrammaticCompliance/README.md

 ```

 ## Log into the tenant where all the custom policies will be installed
-One can configure a service principal and give it enough privileges to create the custom policies
+One can configure a service principal and give it enough privileges to create the custom policies.
 To run the login script with service principal use
 ```
 .\Login.ps1 -ApplicationId <Service Principal client ID> -TenantId <Tenant ID>